voltace/browser-cookies/README.md

 ```

 ### Todo's
-- Testing:
+- Additional tests:
-  - Add additional tests cases to verify proper encoding/decoding (stubbed and non-stubbed).
+  - More test cases to verify proper encoding/decoding (stubbed and non-stubbed).
-  - Add additional bad weather scenarios.
+  - More bad weather scenarios.
-  - Disabled automated testing for mobile browsers because the results varied per run, perhaps there's a better way to test mobile browsers.
+  - Mobile browser testing (Disabled automated testing for mobile browsers because the results varied per run).
   - Manually verify support on old browsers that that still need to be supported (i.e. IE6)?
 - Distribution:
   - Generate downloadable minified file for CommonJS?
-  - Create builds for other loaders (including for those not using a loader)?
+  - Create builds for other loaders (AMD?) and for use without a loader.
-  - Add to NPM (and Bower?)
+  - Add to NPM and possibly Bower.
 - Cross browser consistency:
   - [IE sends cookies to all domains](http://erik.io/blog/2014/03/04/definitive-guide-to-cookie-domains/), perhaps save cookies to all subdomains by default for consistent behavior amongst all browsers?
 Would need to investigate whether something like window.location.hostname is cross-browser supported though.
 Or check how other cookie libs solved this.

 ### Development
 This design goal is to provide to smallest possible size (when minified and gzipped) for the given API, while remaining compliant to RFC6265 and providing cross-browser compatibility and consistency.
-Feel free to add issues on GitHub.

 Development setup (requires [node](https://nodejs.org/download/) and [git](https://help.github.com/articles/set-up-git/) to be installed):
 ```python